TopGirlCoder/decoder/README.md

 ####Constraints:

-  Input is a string of letters, and decoder key is a nonnegative integer.
+  Input is a string of letters, and offset is a nonnegative integer.

   Loop to the beginning of the alphabet if a decoded letter result is beyond 'z' or 'Z'.
 For example, "xyz" with an offset of 1 would be decoded as "yza".